TTWNO/tait.tech/_posts/2020-06-25-tmux-minecraft.md

 No. It just doesn't work.
 Negative numbers do *not* work with the `tmux capture-pane` subcommand.

 So I did some simple UNIX piping, like so, to get just the last thing in the chat.
-`-p` prints the result to the terminal/stdout.
-`steve` is the name of the tmux session I'm trying to pull form.

 <pre class="terminal">
 $ tmux capture-pane -p -t steve | tail -n1
 [SERVER] [ExtraDebuggingInfoHere]: &lt;TaterTheTot&gt; MY_MESSAGE
 </pre>
+TaterTheTot is my Minecraft username :)

+`-p` prints the result to the terminal/stdout.

+`steve` is the name of the tmux session I'm trying to pull form.

 So that's done!
 Beauty!

-So now I have a line which will look something like this:

-`[SERVER] [ExtraDebugInfoHere]: <TaterTheTot> MY_MESSAGE`

-TaterTheTot is my Minecraft username :)

-So, how can we get only the message I wrote, and my username?
+Now that we have that, how can we extract the username and the message from the latest line?

 ### `grep`